lruthotto/EmorySciComp/content/software/IRtools.md

 PI: [James Nagy](http://www.mathcs.emory.edu/~nagy)

-This is joint work with Silvia Gazzola, Univesity of Bath, and Per Christian Hansen, Technical University of Denmark.
+This is joint work with Silvia Gazzola, University of Bath, and Per Christian Hansen, Technical University of Denmark.